 How Does a Breach Affect the Pursuit of a Medical Malpractice Case?

-The principal element of a medical malpractice case is the standard of care that the patient received.
+The principal element of a medical malpractice case is whether the care that the patient received met the standard of care.
 When there is proof that the doctor or other healthcare provider did not make proper use of all available resources and strategies for diagnosing or treating the patient, and that his or her failure to do so resulted in an injury, then medical malpractice is a valid claim.

-Evidence of those two elements – breach of standard of care and resulting injury – must be provided as part of the documentation that is filed regarding the claim.
+Evidence of those two elements – breach of the standard of care and that the breach caused the resulting injury – must be provided as part of the documentation that is filed regarding the claim.
 That documentation includes all medical records involving interactions between the provider and the patient, including notes in the patient file, hospital charts, test results, medications prescribed or administered, records of surgical procedures, physical therapy, and any other relevant information.
 It will also include any documentation from doctors who took over the care of the patient following the injury.